replane-dev/replane-python/README.md

     # Default context applied to all get() calls
     context={"environment": "production"},

-    # Fallback values used if server is unavailable during init
+    # Default values used if server is unavailable during init
-    fallbacks={
+    defaults={
         "rate-limit": 100,
         "feature-enabled": False,
     },